 Managed Service Providers, or MSPs, tend to onboard clients in different ways.
-Building trust here is a big factor - and part of that is making sure that your onboarding practices are efficient and effective.
+Building trust and rapport are big factors here, so ensure your onboarding practices are efficient and effective.

 Checklist for MSP Onboarding

 1. Get to know your client

 Every client is different.
 Before signing, sit down with your potential clients to learn more about their business and what they’re looking for from an MSP.

 Providing a templated questionnaire before the meeting will be more productive and guide the conversation in the right direction.
 This will ensure all important information is observed and help prevent unpleasant surprises.

 Be bold and bring up possible issues during your initial conversation.
 Security is often of the utmost importance for most businesses.
 Your potential clients will appreciate your additional considerations, for instance, deploying a comprehensive access control solution like Kisi.
 This will show them you want to go the extra mile and care about their safety.

 Completing this step will allow you to plan effectively and start off on the right foot with your new client.